networkandcode/networkandcode.github.io/_posts/python/2020-07-18-python-file-operations.md

 ---
-title: python > file operations
+title: "python > file operations"
-categories: python
+categories: "python"
 ---

 Python's inbuilt open function could be used to interact with the file system of the underlying operating system.
 Let's see more on this.
 You